 15 So when the angels went away from them into the sky the men, the shepherds, said to one another, "Hey, let's go to Bethlehem and see this event that has taken place, that the Lord made known to us!"
 16 So they went in a hurry and located both Mary and Joseph, and the Baby lying in the manger.
 17 And having seen they spread an exact account of the saying that had been spoken to them concerning this Child.
-18 All who heard marveled at the things told them by the shepherds.4 19 As for Mary, she treasured all these sayings, pondering them in her heart.
-20 The shepherds returned, glorifying and praising God over all that they had heard and seen, just as it was told them.
+18 All who heard marveled at the things told them by the shepherds.2 19 As for Mary, she trea-